pkNFTapi/README.md/README.md

 # NFroyalT

-NFroyalT addresses the critical need for immutable royalty payments to creators.
-It incorporates a built-in royalty system within the NFT transfer function, ensuring that creators receive ongoing compensation from secondary sales.
+NFroyalT addresses the critical need for immutable royalty payment.
+It incorporates a built-in royalty system within the NFT transfer function ensuring creators receive ongoing compensation from secondary sales.
 Features:

-    Immutable Royalties: Implements both fixed and percentage-based royalties that are enforced at the smart contract level.
+    Immutable Royalties: Implements both fixed and percentage-based royalties enforced at the smart contract level.
-    Creator Compensation: Ensures creators earn sustainable revenue from the secondary sales of their NFTs.
+    Creator Compensation: Ensures creators earn sustainable revenue from the secondary exchange of data.
-    Automated Payments: Automates the distribution of royalties to creators, providing a seamless and efficient payment process.
+    Automated Payments: Automates the distribution of royalties to creator as efficient payment process.

 How It Works
 Holding Multiple Assets